20 Famous People With ADHD

 ADHD is classified as a neurological disorder that can present in one of three ways: primarily in regards to symptoms of inattention, primarily in regards to symptoms of hyperactivity, or a combination of both.
 In adults, symptoms of inattention can include disorganization, trouble with time management, trouble multitasking, and difficulty following through on tasks.
 Symptoms of hyperactivity can include restlessness, impulsiveness, trouble managing stress, and low frustration tolerance.
 These symptoms must frequently interfere in daily life and functioning and be present for six months or more in order for a diagnosis of ADHD to be considered.

-Well known people with attention deficit hyperactivity disorder
+Famous people with ADHD or attention deficit hyperactivity disorder

 Read on for a list of famous athletes, musicians, actors, creatives, television personalities, business leaders, politicians, and entrepreneurs that have ADHD.